hi-swapx/docs/sdk/v2/guides/02-fetching-data.md

 # Case 2: Pairs

 Now that we've explored how to define a token, let's talk about pairs.
-To read more about what SwapX pairs are, see [Pair](../../../contracts/v2/reference/smart-contracts/pair)
+To read more about what SwapX pairs are, see Pair.

 As an example, let's try to represent the DAI-WETH pair.

 ## Identifying Data

 Each pair consists of two tokens (see previous section).
-Note that WETH used by the router is [exported by the SDK Core as WETH9](../../core/reference/overview.md).
+Note that WETH used by the router is exported by the SDK Core as WETH9.

 ## Required Data

 The data we need is the _reserves_ of the pair.
-To read more about reserves, see [getReserves](../../../contracts/v2/reference/smart-contracts/pair#getreserves).

 ### Provided by the User

-One option here is to simply pass in values which we've fetched ourselves to create a [Pair](../reference/pair).
+One option here is to simply pass in values which we've fetched ourselves to create a Pair.
 In this example we use ethers to fetch the data directly from the blockchain:

 ```typescript
 import { ChainId, Token, WETH9, CurrencyAmount } from '@swapx/sdk-core'